JoshuaKGoldberg/create-typescript-app/README.md

 - [Creating from the terminal](./docs/Creation.md): creating a new repository locally on the command-line _(recommended)_
 - [Initializing from the template](./docs/Initialization.md): creating a new repository with the [_Use this template_](https://github.com/JoshuaKGoldberg/create-typescript-app/generate) button on GitHub
 - [Migrating an existing repository](./docs/Migrate.md): adding this template's tooling on top of an existing repository

+Note that this template is early stage, opinionated, and not endorsed by the TypeScript team.
+It sets up a _lot_ of tooling out of the box.
+Each of the included tools exists for a good reason and provides real value.

+If you don't want to use any particular tool, you can always remove it manually.

 ## Explainer